The five equal participants in the North West Shelf Project are:

 Shell Australia Pty Ltd is part of The Shell Group, a global group of energy and petrochemical companies.
 Our aim is to meet the energy needs of society, in ways that are economically, socially and environmentally viable, now and in the future.
 Shell commenced operations in Australia in 1901 and is now a major participant in the country's upstream oil and gas industry.

 Woodside is Australia's largest independent oil and gas company with a global portfolio, recognised for its world-class capabilities - as an explorer, a developer, a producer and supplier of energy.
 Since 1984, Woodside has operated the North West Shelf Project on behalf of the Project participants.
-In 2012, Woodside commenced production from the Pluto LNG Plant.
-Today, the company's global portfolio includes exploration and development interests in Australia, the Asia-pacific region, the Atlantic Margins, Sub-Saharan Africa and North America.
+In 2022, Woodside merged with BHP’s petroleum business , the company’ s global portfolio includes oil and gas assets and interests in Australia, the Gulf of Mexico, the Caribbean, Senegal and Timor-Leste.

 The China National Offshore Oil Corporation is also part of the North West Shelf Venture but does not have an interest in its infrastructure.